hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 **Next steps**

 Once the production model is hosted, then any application can perform inference on the model hosted by Triton inference server.
-More on Triton client libraries refer the references section below
+For more on Triton client libraries, refer to the section below.

 **Reference**